shalzz/newgaia/docs/vision/1-intro.md

 * Emotional Maturity and Intelligence
 * Ecological sustainability
 * Environmental diversity and harmony
+* Creative output, exchange and trade

-A Dharmic Index, that places equal value on all these aspect of an individuals life, can be the only true measure of a societies progress and development.
+A Dharmic Index, that places equal value on all these aspect of an individuals life, can be the only true measure of a societies progress and evolution.

 [DAO]: https://ethereum.org/en/dao/
 [NS]: https://thenetworkstate.com/